john-cd/rust_howto/src/categories/development-tools_cargo-plugins/index.md

 ### Devx

-[devx][c-devx-github]⮳ Collection of utilities for writing your own dev scripts
+[devx][devx-github]⮳ Collection of utilities for writing your own dev scripts

 Devx is a collection of utilities for writing your own dev scripts in Rust.
 The project is inspired by and intended for seamless usage with [`cargo-xtask` idioms (you are highly encouraged to study them first)][c-cargo_xtask-github]⮳